Last Updated on July 5, 2022 by ashley.davis

 - tricyclic antidepressants and Paxil.

 Research linking these drugs with falls has mixed results.
-Still, because they cause drowsiness and other serious side effects.
-Experts include them for review when working to reduce fall risk.
+Still, because they can cause drowsiness and other serious side effects experts include them for review when working to reduce fall risk.

 They are usually prescribed to treat high blood pressure.